yorgomoubayed/comparative-genomics/ReadME.md

 #### 7.1.
 Create a table with the ratios of dinucleotides frequencies for each genome (observed/expected)
 * The dinucleotides frequencies were determined by:
     * generating random genomes through **shuffleseq**.
-All random genomes are stored in the random directory.
+All random genomes are stored in the "random genomes" directory.
     * **compseq** for the observed and expected genomes.

 * The observed/expected ratio was calculated using the **ratio_obsexp.py** script.